The January contest is now open for entry. Enter via the button below. The new contest deadline is 2/10 at 11:59pm PST.

 PHOTOGRAPHER OF THE YEAR

-The photographer who accumulates the most points in each region during the calendar year will be named Regional Photographer of the Year, provided the photographer has shown versatility by winning in at least two of the six contest categories during the year.
+The photographer who accumulates the most points in each region during the calendar year will be named Regional Photographer of the Year, provided the photographer has shown versatility by winning in at least two of the seven contest categories during the year.
 In case of a tie, both photographers will share the title.

 In case of a year-end tie within a region's top 10 scores, the rank(s) beneath the tie will be skipped for the next award.
 For example, a two-way tie for top place leaves third place for the next highest photographer.